sinbad/SPUD/doc/props.md

 support SPUD's additional special processing such as retaining links between actors in these properties.
 But for simple stand-alone state retention, they will work.

-> In addition, from UE 5.2 uses of TObjectPtr<> inside Arrays and Maps is no longer supported.
-> UE changed the way these are serialized in the core and have broken compatibility
-> with FMemoryArchive, which SPUD relies on.
-Raw UObject pointers are still Supported
-> in arrays and maps, as are single TObjectPtr vars.

 ## Upgrading Properties

 You might add or remove properties over time, and save games might have been taken on